 We seek papers that explore the topics of religion and human rights from a breadth of scholarly perspectives.
 We seek analyses of the way in which particular religious actors and traditions articulate the compatibility or incompatibility of religion and human rights; how human rights serve to complicate or enhance our understanding of categories such as “religion” and “secularity”; and how the intersection of religion and human rights implicates issues of race, gender, law, politics, ecology etc.

-We also invite proposals that consider religious, theological, and philosophical approaches to human rights ideas.
-In keeping with the presidential theme, we especially welcome proposals on Islamic thought and human rights.
+We also invite proposals across a spectrum of human rights topics, including proposals that consider practical, political, religious, theological, and philosophical approaches to human rights ideas and practices.
+In keeping with the presidential theme, we especially welcome proposals on approaches to human rights from within marginalized social and religious traditions/communities.

 Statement of Purpose